Why now?

 What happens if no one gets 50%?

-A short, automatic runoff between the top candidates.
-Most democracies already use this.
+An automatic runoff between the top candidates.
+Find out more

 Why not keep the current system?